souhel98/SurveyDU-frontend/README.md

 - **Survey Participation**: Students can view and complete available surveys
 - **Analytics**: Teachers can view survey results and participation stats

-## 💬 Comment System

-- Students can comment on surveys
-- Teachers/Admins can moderate comments
-- Approval workflow for comments

 ## 🛠️ Development